Table Of Contents

 With Azure’s Spot VMs pricing, you can bid for and purchase spare Azure compute capacity at up to 90% off pay-as-you-go rates, similar to AWS Spot Instances.
 When Azure needs back its Spot VMs, you only have 30 seconds to switch to pay-as-you-go instances.

-AWS Spot pricing also applies to a broader range of instances than Azure’s.
-You can still use Azure Spot VMs for a wide range of tasks, including batch jobs, rendering, development/testing, and advanced analytics.
+AWS Spot pricing also applies to more instances than Azure’s.
+You can still use Azure Spot VMs for various tasks, including batch jobs, rendering, development/testing, and advanced analytics.

-Note: If you are a Visual Studio customer, Azure offers a discounted development/testing pricing plan depending on the service you choose.
+Note: If you are a Visual Studio customer, Azure offers a discounted development/testing pricing plan depending on your chosen service.
 Also, Azure has a price-match guarantee on Amazon EC2 (against Azure Linux VMs), Amazon S3 Standard (against its Block Blob Storage ZRS Hot), AWS Lambda (against Azure Functions), and Amazon S3 Standard Infrequent Access (against Azure Block Blob Storage ZRS Cool) — although it can take up to 90 days to apply.

 AWS Vs. Azure Cloud Pricing: Free Tiers